-When most people think about speech-language pathologists (SLPs), the first thing that often comes to mind is lisps.
-And yes, speech-language pathologists, often simply referred to as speech therapists, do help individuals with lisps.
-But that is just the tip of the iceberg!
+When most people think about speech-language pathologists, also known as speech therapists, the first thing that often comes to mind is lisps.
+And yes, speech therapists do help people who have a lisp.
+But that's just the tip of the iceberg!

-In this article, we’re going to answer all your questions about speech therapists, from what they treat, where they work, their credentials, and everything in between.
+In this article, we’re going to answer all your questions about speech therapists: what they treat, where they work, their credentials, and everything in between.

 What are the qualifications of a speech-language pathologist?